pantheon-systems/documentation/source/content/platform-considerations.md

 ## Oracle Database Drivers

 Pantheon does not currently support directly connecting to Oracle databases.
-Customers have successfully used the [Pantheon Enterprise Gateway](https://pantheon.io/features/secure-integration) to connect to an external API on top of their Oracle databases.
+Customers have successfully used the [Pantheon Secure Integration](https://pantheon.io/features/secure-integration) to connect to an external API on top of their Oracle databases.

 ## PHP/Java Bridge